hheyhhay/work-it-out/README.md

   - Allow user to choice the date using a drop down calendar
   - Allow user to see their friends and their friends' datasets
   - Add more interactivity in the HTML/CSS design using JavaScript
+  - Store our weekly data as objects in arrays to better keep track and utilize our datasets
+  - Allows our class methods to test for not complete week sets

 ## Project Specs
   - The project spec & rubric can be found [here](https://frontend.turing.edu/projects/fitlit.html)